Dysarthria in Adults

 • Clinical description of the dominant auditory-perceptual speech characteristics and the severity of the disorder.

-• Presence of co-morbid conditions, including apraxia of speech, aphasia, cognitive-communication disorder, or swallowing disorder.
+• Presence of comorbid conditions, including AOS, aphasia, cognitive-communication disorder, or swallowing disorder.

-• Statement of prognosis and recommendations for intervention that relate to overall communication adequacy.
+• Statement of prognosis and recommendations for intervention related to overall communication adequacy.

-• Development of an intervention or management plan (in collaboration with patient, family, and rehabilitation team), including (a) prosthetic or surgical management or (b) augmentative and alternative communication (AAC), as appropriate.
-See ASHA's Practice Portal page on Augmentative and Alternative Communication.
+• Development of an intervention or management plan (in collaboration with the patient, care partner, and rehabilitation team), including augmentative and alternative communication, as appropriate.
+See ASHA’s Practice Portal page on Augmentative and Alternative Communication.

 • Identification of relevant follow-up services, including support for individuals with dysarthria.